vsbabu/xp/README.md

 - [sample/migrations/01_create_schema.sql](sample/migrations/01_create_schema.sql) - this runs on server startup and is used to create the schema - just one table `expense`
 - [sample/migrations/02_load_sample.sqlite3](sample/migrations/02_load_sample.sqlite3) - this is NOT run automatically because it does not have _.sql_ extension.
 It can be used to directly load csv file into database using _sqlite3 cli_ - it is much faster than the web interface.
 - [sample/sample.csv](sample/sample.csv) - a generated sample file with 10K records
 - [sample/gensamplecsv.py](sample/gensamplecsv.py) - file that generates random sample data into _sample.csv_.
 It requires _pandas_ and _faker_ as dependencies and will overwrite _sample.csv_.
 So, better to copy the script somewhere else, edit it and then run it.
 You can use this to create larger or customized sample data to load.
+Dependencies are available in [uv](https://github.com/astral-sh/uv).
+If you install _uv_, you can simply run `uv run gensamplecsv.py`.

 ### Notable stuff

 - There is no security.
 It is supposed to be used by you on your local machine.
 Ensure there is a firewall!
 - If you want security for such websites, say for internal use, my go to solution has been using nginx and [oauth_proxy](https://github.com/oauth2-proxy/oauth2-proxy) in the front.
 - Some columns in the db are pre-computed and loaded, but not used at the moment.
 I added these for some future ideas I have.

 ### Credits

 - Favicon was generated using [Grok 3](https://grok.com), then removed background using [remove bg](https://www.remove.bg/upload) and converted using [favicon.ico](https://favicon.io/).
 - [SQLite](https://sqlite.org/) for a phenomenal database engine.
 - [SQLPage community](https://github.com/sqlpage/SQLPage/discussions) for very useful discussions.